-13 Foods We Eat in the U.S. That Are Banned in Other Countries
+13 American Foods That Are Illegal in Other Countries

 While the U.S. offers a vast variety of food options, not all are embraced worldwide.
 Some of our favorite snacks and staples are banned in other countries due to health concerns or strict food regulations.
 This list highlights some of the foods we eat regularly that you won’t find in many places around the world.
 Discover the reasons behind these international food bans.